 French for Beginners - What You Need to Know

 The simplest advice for learning French?
 Develop a passion for it.
 I once wrote a blog post called Why Learn French?
 Six Reasons.
-But passion can’t be forced—it usually grows for personal reasons.
-Still, as the French saying goes, “L’appétit vient en mangeant” (appetite comes with eating).
+But passion can’t be forced—it’s usually personal.
+Still, as the French saying goes, “L’appétit vient en mangeant” (the appetite comes with eating).
 Sometimes you just need to get started.

 In that earlier article, I wrote: